luis-villase/DSV_Artifact/README.md

 # Isometric Shooter
-A small third person shootre I whipped up<br>
+A small third person shooter I whipped up<br>
 None of the assets are mine.
 All are under creative commons or royalty free.
 I'm listing all my sources here:<br><br>
 Audio:<br>
 <ul>